stfxcomsci/BattleBots2/README.md

-# BattleBot2
+# BattleBots2_0LimitedAmmo
-BattleBots with Limited Ammo
+BattleBot source code with limited ammo but looting